Hollis-Roberts/aett-tsc-roberts-vacuum-model/theory/roberts-vacuum-model.md

 The **Roberts Vacuum Model** offers a coherent, testable explanation for cosmic phenomena using a single new postulate: a timeless, pressure‑bearing TSC substrate.
 Gravity, dark matter, dark energy, and quantum fluctuations emerge naturally from the dynamics of a void in this substrate.
 The model is focused on our observable universe, with clear predictions that can be tested with existing or near‑future experiments.

-**Next steps for the author:**

-1. Publish this report on Zenodo and GitHub to establish priority.
-2. Learn Python and cosmology basics to simulate key predictions.
-3. Reach out to physicists for collaboration.
-4. Design the superfluid helium experiment in more detail.
-5. Continue refining the theory with feedback.

 ---

 *End of Report*